wilsonsergio2500/reactive-forms-typed-example/README.md

 # Reactive Forms Typed Example

-This is a sample application that shows the usage of the [reactive-forms-typed](https://github.com/wilsonsergio2500/reactive-forms-typed) library [Angular CLI](https://github.com/angular/angular-cli)
+This is a sample application that shows the usage of the [reactive-forms-typed](https://github.com/wilsonsergio2500/reactive-forms-typed) with [Angular CLI](https://github.com/angular/angular-cli)

 ```bash
 npm install reactive-forms-typed --save